 When I got into university, we seemed to argue less.
-I chose to live at home—and not because of free rent or an easy life, but because I couldn’t bear to be away from Mum.
+I chose to live at home.
+Not because of free rent or an easy life, but because I couldn’t bear to be away from Mum.
 At the time I wondered if I’d made the right choice.
 Living together as a young adult and parent can have a confusing dynamic.
 Where does childhood end?

 We continued to argue about things like the use of my phone, cleaning my room, and when I would finally be allowed to get a dog.
 We fell into a vicious circle because I didn’t know how to stop being a child when Mum was still treating me like one.
 In fact, I often shouted at her, “If you’re going to say I’m acting like a child, then I may as well act like one!”

 Eventually, something clicked and we realized what we were doing.

 It became clear that the reason we fought over such silly things was because of how much we loved each other.
 I would never care about anybody else not liking my outfit for a night out or my new interior design choice like I would Mum.
 And she would never stop trying to make sure my life was as happy, healthy and perfect as she always dreamed for her only child.
 Even more than that, there was a residual fear of being abandoned by Mum like I had by Dad, and Mum wanted to bubble wrap me from anything bad happening to me.